Tag: carrots

 24 Carrot Gold Recipe

 The tradition of celebrating every birthday with Wes’s delicious carrot cake would not exist if not for a college girlfriend (his roommate’s), a classmate’s birthday, and a bag of carrots.
 After finding a lone bag of carrots in their fridge, John’s girlfriend decided to bake a carrot cake for their classmate’s birthday.
-Thus began the love affair between Wes and carrot cake (tough competition for me, lol).
-He can’t recall the girlfriend’s name or for that matter the classmate whose birthday they celebrated.
-But luckily he asked for her recipe and the rest is, as they say, is history.
-Over the years he has modified it to his liking.
-Out went the nuts and shredded coconut, in went dark raisins.
-He doubled the luscious cream cheese frosting, you can never have too much frosting, and cut down the sugar to temper the sweetness.
-This is a classic American cake; spicy, moist, sweet, peppered with pineapple and raisins and finished with a buttery sweet cream cheese frosting.
-YUM.
+Thus began the love affair between Wes and Carrot Cake (tough competition for me, lol).
+He can’t recall the girlfriend’s name or the classmate’s whose birthday they celebrated.
+But luckily he asked her for the recipe and the rest is, as they say, history.

 One Bowl Babee